stanislavkrsv/udacicards/README.md

 ## Supported OS
 Tested on iOS 10.3 and Android 7.0.0.
-Strongly recommend use iOS 😀.
+Strongly recommend use iOS 😀

 ## License
-Readable is released under the [WT
+Readable is released under the [WTFPL License](LICENSE)
-FPL License](LICENSE)